armsnyder/FeldcoLoanRequest/README.md

 information is among the form data, we highly recommend securing this connection.
 This can be accomplished by cutting out the backend server that we developed and sending all communication directly and securely to the Feldco API.

-* The app occasionally crashes when changing views if it is run with the Android AppGyver Scanner, due to [this bug](https://muut.com/i/appgyver/steroids:uncaught-syntaxerror-unexpe).
+* The app occasionally crashes when changing views if it is run with the Android AppGyver Scanner, which is likely due to [this bug](https://muut.com/i/appgyver/steroids:uncaught-syntaxerror-unexpe).
 However, when deployed, the app works fine.